jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

                 0_ffff7f000001_-7f1cf331_4f0b0ad4_15
         * After recovery, log records are normally deleted automatically.
 However, logs may remain in the case where the Transaction Manager (TM) commit request was received and acted upon by a resource, but the TM crashed before it had time to clean up the logs of that resource.
 7. To observe XA recovery
-    * Stop the H2 console and exit the command line to close the database connections.
+    * Stop the H2 console and exit the command prompt to close the database connections.
 Otherwise, you may see messages like the following when you start your server:

             `Database may be already in use: "Locked by another process"`
     * [Disable the Byteman script](../README.md#disable-the-byteman-script) by restoring the backup server configuration file.